 The natural forest vegetation of the West Usambaras consists of three main types: Lowland forests below 750 meters above sea level; the intermediate evergreen forest (submontane evergreen forest) from 750 - 1400 meters altitude and the highland evergreen forest above 1400 meters above sea level.
 The intermediate evergreen forest is the most luxuriant forest type of the area with many endemic species.
-In the mountain area of 1973 $\rm km^2$ this forest vegetation is presently mainly restricted to the 340 $\rm km^2$ of forest reserves.
+In the mountain area of 1973 km2 this forest vegetation is presently mainly restricted to the 340 km2 of forest reserves.
 Part of these reserves, have been transformed into industrial forest plantations.
-Of the remaining 1633 $\rm km^2$ about 160 km2 of land is badly eroded; consequently only about 1473 km2 of land is available for subsistence and commercial farming plus grazing and for settlement.
+Of the remaining 1633 km2 about 160 km^2 of land is badly eroded; consequently only about 1473 km^2 of land is available for subsistence and commercial farming plus grazing and for settlement.

-The dominant crop production system in Lushoto district smallholder rainfed cultivation of maize, beans, vegetable crops and temperate fruits (plums, apples, pears and apricots).
+The dominant crop production system in Lushoto district is smallholder rainfed cultivation of maize, beans, vegetable crops and temperate fruits (plums, apples, pears and apricots).
 Other important crops are: Sweet potatoes, cassava, bananas, sugarcane, white potato, taro and yams.
 Coffee is also grown on smallholder plots.
 Tea is grown mostly in commercial plantations although smallholder farmers are encouraged to grow it.
 There is high potential for the introduction of other agricultural crops like wheat, sorghum and fingermillet; because ecological conditions are rather conducive to these crops (Mwihomeke, 1987).
 Maize and common bean are major food crops grown.
 The yield of maize, however, is far below the average level possible for the low input rainfed cropping systems in the tropics (Landon, 1984).
-The inherently low and declining soil fertility, poor crop and soil management practices, the continued use of poor crop varieties and environmental hazards particularly the frequent droughts and occasional damage on the crops by strong wind, insect pests and diseases are considered to contribute to the poor performance (Mwihomeke, 1987).
+The inherently low and declining soil fertility, poor crop and soil management the use of poor practices, continued crop varieties andenvironmental hazards particularly the frequent droughts and occasional damage on the crops by strong wind, insect pests and diseases are considered to contribute to the poor performance (Mwihomeke, 1987).
 The burning of debris and the intensive soil cultivation during site preparation and weeding in maize and beans fields are blamed for soil erosion and the increasing rate of decline of soil fertility (Mwihomeke, 1987).